keyboardio/Kaleidoscope/doc/plugin/IdleLEDs.md

 > Defaults to 600000 milliseconds (10 minutes).

 > Provided for compatibility reasons.
 It is recommended to use one of the
 > methods below instead of setting this property directly.
+If using
+> `PersistentIdleLEDs`, setting this property will not persist the value to
+> storage.
+Use `.seetIdleTimeoutSeconds()` if persistence is desired.

 ### `.idleTimeoutSeconds()`